Avooma Airlines: Founding

 The airline was founded in July 2020 as Lakeland Airways, and on 11 March 2021 announced plans to begin operations from Carlisle Lake District Airport to "key cities within the UK and Ireland" and later add services to continental Europe, with Dublin cited as a potential early destination.

 The airline's founder Jon Davies said at the time that, "Initially it would be a small operation, grown organically based on demand.
 We would hope to fly to the places that locals want to fly to and we would also hope to promote Carlisle and the Lake District, which will be a popular staycation destination."

 In a 2021 interview with the Cumbria Business Podcast, Davies said that Lakeland Airways initially looked to operate as a virtual airline before targeting its own Air Operator's Certificate, but is now expected to begin operations as a fully-licensed carrier owing to post-Brexit complications and the resulting lack of available ACMI capacity.
 In the same interview, Davies said that the airline was "currently working towards starting [in] March 2022" but stressed that this date was not in any way guaranteed.

 It was later revealed that Lakeland Airways had intended to charter 19-seat aircraft for its services, but that delays in agreeing the lease from an EU operator meant that the contract was unable to be signed before the end of the Brexit transition period, meaning that the airline's proposed operation became non-compliant with CAA regulations.

 In 2023 Carlisle Airport would lose its commercial licence owing to concerns that it was "not economically viable."
 Lakeland Airways would therefore go on to move its registered office address to Blackpool the same year.

 Rebranding as Avooma Airlines

 In January 2024, Lakeland Airways was rebranded as Avooma, with a new corporate identity having been designed for the company by Liven Creative.
 On launching the new brand, the airline said that "Avooma is a propulsive name that gives off a vibe of assured efficiency.
 Our aim is to provide affordable, daily, non-stop scheduled flights to destinations across the UK & Europe."

-The company would go on to share images of a colour scheme incorporating blue, green, and yellow colours on an ATR 72 aircraft.

 According to Liven Creative, the Avooma name "plays on the concept of getting passengers from Point “A” at the start of their journey, back to Point “a” at the end (i.e., home)", and is also derived from the word 'vroom'.